BaderLab/EnrichmentMap_docs/Columns.rst

     Number of genes the union of the gene set across all data sets.

   EM#_GS_Type
-    Used by the visual style to discern between reguar enrichment nodes and signature gene set nodes.
+    Used by the visual style to discern between regular enrichment nodes and signature gene set nodes.

 Additionally there are attributes created for each dataset: